Embark on an adventure in Tibet, travelling between Lhasa and Kathmandu, walking among Tibetan pilgrims and standing before the Everest.

 Accompany devoted pilgrims on their kora (prayer circuit), spinning prayer wheels on a clockwise walk around the perimeter of the vast Tashilhunpo Monastery

-An overnight stay at Everest Base Camp, in the midst of the world's tallest peaks, is truly an experience to remember
+An overnight stay at the foot of the Everest in the local tourist yurt, in the midst of the world's tallest peaks, is truly an experience to remember

 This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
 Please see the ‘Health’ section of the trip notes for more important information.

 This itinerary is operated at a leisurely pace.
 It's a combination of free time and time spent with the group –perfect for travellers who like a bit of flexibility.

 There are some quite long days of travel, which can be tiring.
 On the other hand, the scenery is absolutely amazing, so sit back, relax and soak it up.

 Steeped in myth, spirituality and of course remote mountainous terrain, Tibet is a great place to visit if you're an independent, open-minded traveller.